Div685/HTML-CSS-Capstone/README.md

 - I would like to thank [Mathew Njuguna](https://www.behance.net/mathewnjuguna) for providing such a wonderfull design. you can check our his other Designs on [Behance](https://www.behance.net/mathewnjuguna).

-- Mathew Njuguna's design can be found [Here](https://www.behance.net/gallery/25563385/PatashuleKE)
+- Mathew Njuguna's design can be found [Here](https://www.behance.net/gallery/25563385/PatashuleKE) for this Project.